stacksjs/stacks/apps/README.md

 This folder contains your applications.
 One of those applications is the "site" that Stacks scaffolds for you.
 This site may be used as the your documentation site, or as a landing page for your application.

-Other examples could include a "VS Code plugin", a mobile app, a desktop app, etc.—if your project requires it.
+Other examples could include a "VS Code plugin", a mobile app, a desktop app, etc.—whatever your application/ecosystem requires.

 ## 💪🏼 Contributing